 TOUR HIGHLIGHTS AND UNIQUE CULTURAL CONNECTIONS

-- No more than two days in the same location, allowing you to explore more of Romania;
+- Spend no more than two days in the same location, allowing you to explore more of Romania;

-- Enhance your experience through our choices of tours to match your particular interests and traveling style;
+- Enhance your experience with tours tailored to your interests and traveling style;

-- Enjoy the exceptional knowledge and expertise of Romania’s top-rated licensed tourist guide with excellent reviews;
+- Enjoy the exceptional knowledge and expertise of Romania’s top-rated licensed tourist guides with excellent reviews;

-- Take the unique chance of meeting Gypsies in their own community in Transylvania and discover their particular culture and see what good skills they have at crafts;
+- Take a unique chance to meet Gypsies in their own community in Transylvania and discover their particular culture and craftsmanship;

-- Enjoy traditional Romanian delight specialities from all three big regions, authentic local dining in our traditional homes in Maramures and Transylvania and taste traditional Bucovina lunch;
+- Enjoy traditional Romanian delicacies from all three regions and authentic local dining in our traditional homes in Maramures and Transylvania, including a traditional Bucovina lunch;

-- Meet local artists such as a woodcarver, an icon designer, a blacksmith, a potter, a brick maker and an egg painter in their workshops and learn about the traditional arts & crafts;
+- Meet local artists, including an icon designer, a blacksmith, a potter, and an egg painter in their workshops and learn about traditional arts and crafts;

-- Make the most of your tour experience through our exclusively designed tours with all admissions included and not just only guided walks;
+- Make the most of your tour experience with exclusively designed tours, including all admissions and not just guided walks;

 |DEPARTURE/RETURN||Bucharest (it can be changed at your request)|